ACLED

 Tool provider

-The Armed Conflict Location & Event Data Project (ACLED) https://acleddata.com/ - ACLED is an independent non‑profit organisation incorporated in Wisconsin, United States
+The Armed Conflict Location & Event Data Project (ACLED) https://acleddata.com/arrow-up-right - ACLED is an independent non‑profit organisation incorporated in Wisconsin, United States

-ACLED was created by Clionadh Raleigh, a Professor of Political Violence and Geography at the University of Sussex, in 2005 as a component of her PhD work.
+ACLED was created by Clionadh Raleigharrow-up-right, a Professor of Political Violence and Geography at the University of Sussex, in 2005 as a component of her PhD work.
 Since 2014, ACLED has operated as a non-profit, non-governmental organization incorporated in Wisconsin.
 ACLED operates as an independent, impartial, international non-profit organization that collects data on violent conflict and protests globally.
 It is a registered non-profit with 501(c)(3) status in the United States

 Advertising Trackers